advocations/skype/Skype/Trusted-Application-API/docs/AnonymousMeetingJoin.md

                 ```
         2. **Get the capabilities**

-            - We send a GET request with Trusted Applications API link received from the previous discovery Request. **This GET request must be authenticated with a valid OAuth token.** Please refer [Azure Active Directory - Service to Service calls using Client Credentials](./AADS2S.md) for more information on how to get OAuth Token.
+            - We send a GET request with Trusted Applications API link received from the previous discovery Request.
+This GET request must be authenticated with a valid **OAuth token**.

                 ```
                     //Capabilities request without valid Oauth token gets '401 Unauthorized' response